 The use of social media also introduces risks to the University, such as compliance with regulatory requirements, reputational damage, information leakage, malware attacks, copyright infringement and privacy breaches.
 Therefore, although it is vital as a communication and information sharing platform, we need to be cognizant of the benefits and challenges of social media.

-While we might not be able to address all the challenges associated with social media usage, we hope these guidelines (PDF) will assist faculty, staff and students to plan, setup, manage and secure the campus’s social media sites.
+While we might not be able to address all the challenges associated with social media usage, we hope these social media guidelines (PDF) will assist faculty, staff and students to plan, setup, manage and secure the campus’s social media sites.

 The University will list publicly all of its officially recognized social media sites in the near future.
+(Notify the Strategic Communications team if you plan to establish a page so that can be added to the social media directory.)

 Before deciding if your group, college, office or administrative department needs a separate social media platform, consider using CSULB's primary social media presence.